HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 {{ figure_markup(
   image="cms-adoption-by-region.png",
-  caption="CMS adoption by region.", description="In Europe CMS's are used on 41% of desktop sites and 46% of mobile sites.
+  caption="CMS adoption by region.", description="A bar chart showing that in Europe CMS's are used on 41% of desktop sites and 46% of mobile sites.
 For Americas it's 40% and 42% respectively.
 For Asia it's 34% and 33%, Oceania 37% and 44%, and finally for Africa it's 35% of desktop and 39% of mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=996685882&format=interactive", sheets_gid="729753765", sql_file="cms_adoption_by_region.sql"